nikkNizz/Drawish/README.md

 You can open an **RTF editor** to write formatted text.
 This text can be saved to a file and can be directly transposed onto the image via a screenshot.
 After clicking the [text] button, click the [RTF] button to open the editor.
 Click [Screenshot and close] button to transpose the text into a selection in the image.
 In the editor you can save texts and open them.
 It is possible to paste text from the clipboard, as an image.
 [video](https://drive.google.com/file/d/1GrowsX4R_jyyqmt8AIxP22UySknR3SwT/view?usp=sharing)

+#### Tracer
+Click [tracer] to activate it.
+The tracer can be used if you use Drawish in demonstrations.
+Allows you to draw a highlight line that automatically disappears.

 #### Fill / Fill inside black
 Click the [fill] button and click on the point in the image where you want to replace a color with the active color.
 The replacement occurs on the exact color that you clicked.